caulfield/vim-slim/README.md

 vim-slim
 ===

-slim syntax highlighting for vim.
+slim (and skim) syntax highlighting for vim.

 Install with pathogen
 ---------------------